-With a sufficiently accurate model, we can determine:
+Using the microgrid model with good quality input data, we can determine:

-- i.
+- .
 Demand, based on environmental variables such as temperature, time of year, etc. - ii.
 Supply behavior, in response to demand and other internal system complexities such as cogeneration. - iii.
 Tally total demand & supply, fuel usage, costs, greenhouse gas emissions, etc.